-Florian Ederer is an Associate Professor of Economics at the Yale School of Management and a Research Staff Member at the Cowles Foundation for Research in Economics, and an NBER faculty research fellow.
+Florian Ederer is an Associate Professor of Economics at the Yale School of Management, a Research Staff Member at the Cowles Foundation for Research in Economics, and an NBER faculty research fellow.

 Prior to joining the Yale School of Management Professor Ederer was a faculty member of the UCLA Anderson School of Management.
 He earned his doctorate in economics at the Massachusetts Institute for Technology and his master’s and undergraduate degrees from the University of Oxford.